Spec Ops: The Line: Plot

 With the city's residents now facing death from dehydration, Delta heads to the radio tower to silence the Radioman.
 After Lugo executes the Radioman, Walker informs the city of Delta's planned evacuation effort.
 Adams commandeers a Black Hawk helicopter to escape the building, and Walker destroys the radio tower as they flee the scene, leading to the helicopter sequence from the opening of the game (which Walker seems to remember).
-After the aforementioned crash, Walker awakens in the middle of the desert and reunites with Adams, but is too late to stop Lugo from being lynched by a mob of civilians.
+After the aforementioned crash, Walker awakens in the middle of the desert and reunites with Adams, but is too late to stop Lugo from being lynched by angry refugees who worship Konrad.
 (Note: Walker and Adams can either scare the crowd away or kill them in retribution.)
 Walker and Adams make their way to the Dubai Seaside tower (a fictional version of the Burj Khalifa) to confront Konrad, but are soon pinned down by the last of his men.
 Walker, who surrenders, is pushed to safety by Adams, who fights to the death.
 Walker stumbles inside the tower, where the remnants of the 33rd surrender to him.

 Walker finally meets Konrad at his penthouse.
 Konrad appears to be the charismatic, villainous force behind the atrocities that Walker was hoping for, until Walker finds his decaying corpse on the penthouse deck.
-Walker finds that Konrad committed suicide after his failed evacuation effort, and he has been communicating with a hallucination of Konrad created in his mind following the white phosphorus strike.
+Walker finds that Konrad committed suicide after his failed evacuation effort, and he has been communicating with a hallucination of Konrad created in his mind following the white phosphorus strike; a flashback shows that the radio he used for this purpose lacked a battery and was thus unpowered.
 Rationalizing the actions he had witnessed and carried out, Walker distorted many subsequent events of the game to make Konrad look responsible.
 With this revelation, "Konrad" forces Walker, at gunpoint, to decide once and for all if he is to blame for his actions in Dubai.